 Choose Your Tire Size That Matches Your Needs

 Some of us like to do things to the extreme when we modify our cars.
 Other people simply want to improve function.
 If you’re planning to stick with the stock size that came with your Forester, there isn’t much you’ll need to do in order to install an off-road tire.
 There are some great tires available in the stock Forester sizes that you can simply have installed on your factory wheels.
 However, if you want to size up to a bigger tire, there are some modifications you’ll need to do.

 If you own a newer Forester, it likely came with a 225/60R17 or a 225/60R18 depending on trim level.
-If you want to go bigger than that, we recommend only going about 1.25 inches larger than overall diameter and not exceeding more than a 2 inch increase.
+If you want to go bigger than that, we recommend only going about 1 inch larger than the stock overall diameter and not exceeding more than a 2 inch increase.
 235/65R17 is a really popular size for newer model lifted Foresters that falls right in between the two extremes.
 It adds roughly 1.5 inches of overall diameter.
 You may also want to put a bigger tire on a completely stock Forester.
 A 225/65R17 can usually be installed on most newer Foresters without doing any modification.
 But if you plan to go with a bigger tire that’s closer to the 2 inch mark, you’ll likely need to install a lift kit, use a heat gun to massage your fender liners out of the way, and replace your mud flaps with a thinner aftermarket option.
 Side note: most people will say “you don’t need a lift to run bigger tires.”
 And yes, that is true.
 However, a lift will help keep your tires from contacting your fenders during full suspension compression.